 Our last location is not too bad by itself and can even be useful in some cases, although it might also cause you some serious trouble!
 It has a pretty low threat of two, making it rather less immediate a threat, and is immune to player card effects.
 Upon traveling there, you have to look at the top five cards of the encounter deck, choosing one to put under Seedy Tavern and shuffling the others back.
 When it is explored, you have to reveal the card under it.
 Depending on your situation, you might want to add a location or clue to make your investigation a bit easier, a weak treachery or an enemy if you can immediately deal with it.

-As for the treacheries in this quest, there are some that deal with the active location, some that do fun stuff with allies and a few others.
+As for the treacheries in this quest, there are some that deal with the active location, some that do fun stuff with allies and a few others without an obvious connection.

 This nasty and incredibly thematic card makes every player discard all ally cards from their hand!
 This might hit extremely hard in a deck that depends on its allies a lot or less in others.
 If it fails to discard any cards, it just gains doomed 2.

 Being an evolved version of A Knife in the Back, this is another really fun treachery.
 When you reveal it, you attach it to the ally with the highest attack strength in play, making it an enemy that engages its owner!
 This not only steals a potentially strong and defense expensive ally from you, but also poses a new combat threat.
 There is no way to save somebody from being a cultist, so if you defeat attached enemy/ally or discard this card, both are discarded.
 Be careful with timing your Gandalf allies, as you wouldn’t want him to be a secret cultist.